Avro Vulcan: Nuclear deterrent

 The Vulcans were intended to be equipped with the Skybolt missile to replace the Blue Steel, with Vulcan B.2s carrying two Skybolts under the wings.
 The last 28 B.2s were modified on the production line to fit pylons to carry the Skybolt.
 A B.3 variant with increased wingspan to carry up to six Skybolts was proposed in 1960.
 When the Skybolt missile system was cancelled by U.S. President John F. Kennedy on the recommendation of his Secretary of Defense, Robert McNamara in 1962, precipitating the Skybolt Crisis, Blue Steel was retained.
 To supplement it until the Royal Navy took on the deterrent role with Polaris SLBM-equipped submarines, the Vulcan bombers adopted a new mission profile of flying high during clear transit, dropping down low to avoid enemy defences on approach, and deploying a parachute-retarded bomb, the WE.177B.
-However, since the aircraft had been designed for high-altitude flight, at low altitudes it could not exceed 350 knots.
+Before the availability of the WE 177 laydown mode the attack profile involved a pop up manoeuvre to allow the Yellow Sun time to arm.
+Initially this was a pop up to 11,000 feet and release in level flight.
+To further reduce exposure to SAM at release in the climb was developed.
+Depending on the Mk 1 or Mk 2 and the different engine configurations the aircraft was to pop up at a specified distance from the target, climb at a set angle, and release the weapon at 10,500 feet.
+In the case of the Mk 2 Vulcan with 301 series engines and the Yellow Sun this was 18,450 yards and 15°.
+Since the aircraft had been designed for high-altitude flight, at low altitudes training cruise speed was limited to 240 knots with a dash not exceeding 350 knots during practice attacks in order to preserve airframe fatigue life.
+War missions were planned with a low altitude speed of 325 knots and an upper speed of 375 knots.
+The aircraft was also cleared for a once only dash to 415 knots for 10 minutes.
+This was not stated but would probably been the final phase of a laydown attack.
+On one occasion prior to proper Release to Service clearance the author experienced just over 400 knots.
+We could certainly feel the additional turbulence.
+Subsequently, on a Bomber Command Trial we flew for 350 knots at 10,000 feet prior to general release clearance at that speed.
 RAF Air Vice Marshal Ron Dick, a former Vulcan pilot, said "it is [thus] questionable whether it could have been effective flying at low level in a war against ... the Soviet Union."